Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 5/24/24

 Successfully read the contents into strings and an integer array.
 Changed plaintext into vector (message to integer array).

+## 5/28/24

+Working on the decode method (translating ciphertext to int array).
+Started to work on inversing matrices by first seeing if there is an inverse by calculating the determinant.